Khadeen Carrington

-Khadeen Akil Reynold Jr Carrington (קאדין קרינגטון; born October 3, 1995) is an Israeli-Trinidadian-American basketball player for Hapoel Jerusalem of the Israeli Basketball Premier League.
+Khadeen Akil Reynold Jr Carrington (קאדין קרינגטון; born October 3, 1995) is an Israeli-Trinidadian-American basketball player for Hapoel Tel Aviv of the Israeli Premier League and the EuroLeague.
 He also plays for the Israel men's national basketball team.

 He played college basketball for the Seton Hall Pirates.
 The son of former professional soccer player and coach Reynold Carrington, he starred at Bishop Loughlin Memorial High School in Brooklyn, New York.
 As a senior, he led the Catholic High School Athletic Association (CHSAA)'s Class AA division in scoring with 24.2 points per game and was named the Brooklyn Boys' Player of the Year by the New York Daily News.
 Carrington was a highly sought-after recruit and received several college offers, but chose Seton Hall.
 As a junior at Seton Hall, he was named to the Second-team All-Big East and averaged 17.1 points per game.
 Carrington's scoring declined to 15.6 points per game as a senior but he led the Pirates to an NCAA Tournament win over NC State.